Li Tobler

-Li Tobler (30 November 1947 – 19 May 1975) was a Swiss stage actress and model for the artist H. R. Giger.
-Two of his major paintings were portraits of Tobler, and her face can also be recognised in some of his semi-abstract subjects where man and machine are fused into one.
+Li Tobler (30 November 1947 – 19 May 1975) was a Swiss stage actress and model for the artist H. R. Giger, two of whose major paintings were portraits of Tobler.
+Also, her face can be recognised in some of his semi-abstract subjects where man and machine are fused into one.

 Tobler lived with Giger in squalor, often inside condemned buildings, eventually becoming romantically involved.
 Although their relationship was open, it remained deeply intense and creatively inspiring to Giger.
 Tobler suffered from emotional insecurity, heavy drug dependence and physical exhaustion from theatrical tours.
-She committed suicide at age 27 as a result of constant depression.
+She died by suicide at age 27 as a result of constant depression.
 According to Giger, she had wished her life to be "short and intense".

 Biography

 Acting and early years with Giger: 1966–1971

 Not much is known of Li Tobler's early life.
 She was born in Switzerland in 1947.
 In 1966, at the age of eighteen, she met artist H. R. Giger while she was studying acting in K. Rellstab's drama studio in Zürich.
 According to Giger, she had "an enormous vitality and a great appetite for life" and wished her life to be "short and intense".

 Meanwhile, following her graduation from K. Rellstab's drama school, Tobler started working in the Neumarkt.
 In 1969, she was chosen by the Stadtheater theatre of St. Gallen, a city almost 50 km from Zürich.
 During this period they could only meet up on weekends.
 Tobler remained a member of the Stadtheater stage for two seasons and in 1970 she returned to Zürich.
 Due to her ongoing financial problems, she was obliged to move in with a friend of hers, though Giger was also living in a flat nearby.
 However, a few months later, in April, a small inheritance left to Giger by an uncle of his allowed the couple to buy a house in the suburbs (specifically, in Oerlikon) and settle together again.
-Tobler went on to act for the Kellertheater theatre in Baden canton Aargau.
+Tobler went on to act for the Kellertheater in Baden canton Aargau.

 There were reportedly tumultuous goings-on, involving promiscuity by both partners and frequent use of drugs.
 On one occasion, Tobler failed to appear at the house and Giger, terrified, started frantically looking for her on highways.
 Eventually, he received a phone call from Tobler, three days later, who informed him that she had to make a trip of extreme urgency (probably with another boyfriend of hers, as remarked by Giger years later).
 According to the painter, "as of that moment she did, more or less, what she wanted".
 Giger, who was although madly in love with her, suffered his own psychological problems and agony over his artwork.
 Giger later stated that he was cheered simply by the fact that Tobler had found another lover, as that would make her happy and also improve Giger and Tobler's life together.
 It has been acknowledged, however, that Giger also used to see other women, much as Li Tobler had parallel affairs during those years.